CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 |:----------: |:----------|
 |**Action:** Add Label | **Label:** no-recent-activity :chart_with_downwards_trend:|
 |**Action:** Add Reply | **Reply:** This pull request has been automatically marked as stale because it has been marked as requiring author feedback but has not had any activity for **15 days**.
 It will be closed if no further activity occurs **within 30 days of this comment**.|

+<br><br>

+**Auto-merge pull requests**

+* Auto-merge label: auto merge
+* Minimum time in minutes pull request must be open before being auto-merged: 480
+* Merge Strategy: Merge
+<ul><li>- [x] Auto delete branches when possible after merge?</li></ul>
+<ul><li>- [x] Remove auto-merge label when someone without write access pushes changes?</li></ul>

+This is the label that is used in active Pull Requests to give commands to signoff once all the requirements are met.
+(In our repo by default 2 reviewers need to sign-off and three checks including Toolkit/CI, WIP, and license/CLI need to be met.
+The wait time period for the PR is set for 8 hours since the time it was opened.
+Therefore once the 8 hours are complete and all the requirements are met, the PR will automatically be merged.
+If the 8 hours are not completed you will see the following message from @msftbot

+"Hello user!
+Because this pull request has the auto-merge label, I will be glad to assist with helping to merge this pull request once all check-in policies pass.

+p.s. you can customize the way I help with merging this pull request, such as holding this pull request until a specific person approves.
+Simply @mention me (@msftbot) and give me an instruction to get started!
+Learn more here."

+YOu can customize the auto-merge now by commanding the bot via comments.
+There are certain scenarios that can be used.

+You can require limits of approval or a specific reviewer to proceed with the PR.
+For example: Merge this Pull request if approved by 3 reviewers or Only merge if "@user" approves the PR.

+You can require approval from a few people to several people.
+For Example: Only merge the PR if @user1, @user2, and @user3 approve OR Merge the PR if @user1, @user1, or @user1 approves.

+Additionally, you can also hold the PR for a certain time period.
+For example, Hold the PR for another 8 hours, etc.

+You can customize the phrases the way you like and if the bot misinterpreted the phrase you mentioned feel free to say "Nevermind" and it will disregard the last change.

+Replacing Needs Author Feedback label with Needs Attention: The purpose of both of these labels is to improve communication by triggering the labels to involve both the parties to make certain the issue or feature gets resolves in a timely manner.
+When the Issue or PR is received and the community member has questions they can comment which triggers the author's feedback label which creates visibility for the author to respond.
+The method can also be applied when the Author comments or response which triggers a Need Attention label for the community members to respond.

 ***